The Future of

 Presented by Trinity College London and Regent’s University London, FOELT offers a first-rate professional development opportunity with a contemporary twist.
 It is free to attend and is open to English language professionals around the world at all stages in their careers.

-View our latest events and use the button below to register your interest in attending the 9th Future of English Language Teaching Conference on Saturday 15 June 2024.
+View our latest event and use the button below to book your place on the 9th Future of English Language Teaching Conference.
+The conference will take place online on Saturday 15 June 2024.

-Share your knowledge and expertise at our biggest event of 2024
+Reserve your spot at our biggest event of 2024

 Plenary Speakers